jedhabush/Five-Star-Real-Property-Ecommerce/README.md

 ------------
 # Five-Star-Real-Property-Ecommerce
 A property ecommerce project.
-The main goal of the project was to build E-commerce site using the learnt skills inlcuding but not limited to Scss, reactJs and fireBaseDB.
+The main goal of the project was to build E-commerce site using the learnt skills including but not limited to Scss, reactJs and fireBaseDB.
 As always, I prefer to go beyond the given MVP and create more interesting site that represents my capabilities.
 The ecommerece site was built from scratch.
 Took a lot of time from fixing stubborn bugs to watching tons of tutorials.
 I enjoyed every single bit of it.
 The idea on how things go hand in hand to create a harmoney between variety of tech stacks is an outstanding experience.
 It is like solving a puzzle, you might have a general idea how to approach the puzzle but the secret remains in how to utilize the little pieces to solve it.

 **Features:**
 - Allow users to navigate different property listings for rent or properties for sale.